5 - Introduction to the transition plan

 • A: Hierarchical involvement:

 • A1: A coordinator is appointed internally.
-They shall lead the approach and shall be responsible for the construction, implementation and monitoring of the Transition Plan
+They shall lead the approach and be responsible for the construction, implementation and monitoring of the transition plan.

 • O: Vision and Objectives

-• O1: The organisation's vision is defined by a medium- and long-term objective (temporal horizon 2030 and 2050), expressed in absolute value, and consistent with the national strategy.
+• O1: The organisation's vision is defined by a medium- and long-term objective (time horizons 2030 and 2050), expressed in absolute value, and consistent with the national strategy.

 • P: Action plan